sof202/ChromBinarize/README.md

 to the signal that 5hmC makes is significant.
 As such we can say that the site in question is significantly hydroxymethylated.

-## ChIP-Seq and ATAC-Seq
+## Peak called data (ChIP, ATAC *etc.*)

-It is currently assumed that your ChIP-Seq/ATAC-Seq data has already been peak called by an external program such as [MACS](https://github.com/macs3-project/MACS).
+It is currently assumed that your peak called data has already been peak called by an external program such as [MACS](https://github.com/macs3-project/MACS).